 Beyond the classroom

-We also run an enrichment trip every year and have recently been to Iceland and Norway, and are going to Croatia next October!
+We also run an enrichment trip every year and have recently been to Iceland, Norway and Croatia.

 Read about our trips on The Abbey Travels blog